zhenglz/dockingML/README.md

     $ gmx_ligtop -f ligand.pdb -ff gaff -p ligand -amberhome /home/applications/amber16

+Additional tools are required for fully functional dockml module.

+These tools are:

+    vina: for molecular docking
+    openbabel: for molecule format converting
+    acpype: for molecular topology format converting
+    pdb2pqr: optional, for molecular format converting
+    amber/AmberTools: for molecule topology construction

 ### 3. Protein Ligand Complex simulation
 The complex is then subjected to gromacs for product simulation.
 From python calling system